Sacramento perch: Breeding pattern

-Spawning occurs from late March through early August, with peak times being late May and early June when water temperatures are between 18 and 29 °C. Studies in aquarium environments, however, have shown that the range is usually between 22 and 24 °C. The Sacramento perch reaches breeding age at 2–3 years old.
-The perch lay their eggs in 8 to 12 inch diameter nests in shallow waters, usually with rock piles, submerged roots, or other substrates nearby.
+Spawning occurs from late March through early August, with peak times being late May and early June when water temperatures are between 18 and 29 °C. Studies in aquarium environments, however, have shown that the range is usually between 22 and 24 °C. The Sacramento perch reaches breeding age at two to three years old.
+The perch lay their eggs in 8–12 inch diameter nests in shallow waters, usually with rock piles, submerged roots, or other substrates nearby.
 These nests are not created but found, differentiating them from all the other centrarchid species that create their own nests.
 Nesting sites are scouted by males about 12 hours before nesting, and once obtained, they begin defending their territory.
 These nest areas are vigorously defended from other males by chasing, biting, and flaring opercular flaps at each other.
 Intruders can be attacked within 18 inches of the defender.
 When getting ready to attack intruders, the Sacramento perch quivers its tail as it maintains itself stationary with its pectoral fins.
 The entire body of the fish does not move during the quivering.
 When a female approaches, the aggressive behavior of the male acts as a barrier to immediate mating.
 Females persistently approach males and are driven off for up to an hour before successful mating.
 With the consistent approaches, the male recognizes that the intruder is a potential mate.
 After that, both sexes begin to engage in a set of activities furthering their bond.
 The male will lightly bite and may try to roll the female to turn on one side.
 They will also begin to actively pick up small substrates with their mouths and let go of them.
 Females spawn by releasing their eggs into the nest, followed by the male quickly fertilizing them.
 Spawning can also occur ventrally side by side, with sperm and egg being released at the same time in a circular fashion.
 The male cares for the fertilized eggs for several days until they hatch and two days after to defend them against predators.
 When the eggs hatch, they are like tiny planktonic fish that rise to the surface to feed and grow for a couple of weeks before settling down into the vegetation at the bottom.